 Michael S. Abbey, who is making some sort of record by having attended Oracle OpenWorld for the last 16 years, has some great tips for the first-timers at OOW.

-Awe, glee, excitement and expectation is the name of game when it comes to OOW mela.
+Awe, glee, excitement, and expectation are all you see when it comes to the OOW mela.

 Marc Fielding has produced a great blog post about ORA-27090 and its trouble-shooting.